 PowerShell Command to Change Windows 10 Computer Name

-Just like with the command prompt, you can also use PowerShell commands to quickly change the computer name in Windows 10.
-In fact, when compared to the command prompt, PowerShell command looks easy to remember.
+Like Command Prompt, you can also use PowerShell commands to change the computer name in Windows 10 quickly.
+In fact, when compared to the command prompt, the PowerShell command is easy to remember.

 1. First, we need to open PowerShell with admin rights.
-So, search for PowerShell in the start menu, right-click on it and select "Run as administrator".
-If you want to, you can also click on the "Run as administrator" option appearing in the options panel in the start menu.
+So, search for PowerShell in the start menu, right-click on it, and select “Run as administrator.”
+You can click on the “Run as administrator” option in the options panel in the start menu.

-2. In the PowerShell, execute the below command to find out the current computer name.
-Just like before, we are going the current name in the upcoming command.
+2. In PowerShell, execute the below command to find out the current computer name.
+Like before, we will get the current name with the below command.

-3. Now, execute the below command while replacing CurrentComputerName with the actual current name and NewComputerName with the new name.
-In my case, the new computer name is "MediaPC".
+3. Now, execute the below command while replacing CurrentComputerName with the current name and NewComputerName with the new name.
+In my case, the new computer name is “MediaPC.”

 Rename-Computer -ComputerName "CurrentComputerName" -NewName "NewComputerName"

 4. As soon as you execute the command, the PowerShell window will show a warning telling you that the computer name will be changed after restarting the system